gregrickaby/swr-examples/README.md

 # Introduction

-The examples listed on the [SWR website](https://swr.now.sh/) and [Github](https://github.com/vercel/swr/tree/master/examples) are great, but for brevity, some of the them omit small bits and don't actually "do anything"; while other examples feel overly complex and assume we're all "10x devs".
-I put this repo together to teach myself how to use SWR, and I hope that these simplistic examples will help others. 🍻
+The examples listed on the [SWR website](https://swr.now.sh/) and [Github](https://github.com/vercel/swr/tree/master/examples) are great, but for brevity, some of the them omit small bits and don't actually "do anything"; while other examples feel overly complex and assume we're all "10x developers".
+I put together this repo to teach myself how to use SWR, and I hope that these simplistic examples will help others. 🍻

 **Before jumping in, take a minute to read the following:**